 Experimental Setup.
 The experiment took place in a dark and quiet room where the participants sat in front of a high-resolution, fast response time computer screen (VPixx, 1920x1080, 120Hz) and their EyeM were recorded and used for manipulation in real-time using an eye-tracker device (EyeLink II).
 Throughout each trial only the dominant eye of the participant was opened and tracked (at 100Hz sampling rate) – the other eye was covered with a blindfold.
 The participants sat 1 meter away from the screen and placed their chin on a chinrest to prevent head movements.

 Experimental Design.
-We tested the performance of participants in a five forced choice shapes recognition tasks: Images of 5 basic shapes were taken from a SenSub experiment (Zilbershtain-Kra et al., 2014) and were pre-processed (see next sub-section, Stimuli processing) and used in each part of the experiment.
-Square, rectangle, circle, triangle and a parallelogram.
-Each trial lasted up to 30 seconds, each session about 10 minutes.
+We tested the performance of participants in a five forced choice shapes recognition tasks: Images of 5 basic shapes were used: Square, rectangle, circle, triangle and a parallelogram (Fig. 1…) These images were pre-processed (see next sub-section, Stimuli processing) to yield two version of each, termed here “large” and “small”..
+Each trial lasted up to 30 seconds, each session about 10 minutes. [[EXPLAIN THE TABLE]]